Aurorasphere/Aurorasphere/README.md

 - **velog:** @aurorasphere
 - **Discord:** aurorasphere

+### The work I've done
+- not-so-oisc: A Minimal Instruction Set Computer(MISC) based on Subleq instruction, written in C.
 ### Currently Working On
 - AurOS
   - A low-level operating system that operates entirely at Ring0 and is freely hackable.